 The DTIM Count field indicates how many Beacon frames (including the current frame) appear before the next DTIM.
 A DTIM count of 0 indicates that the current TIM is a DTIM.
 The DTIM Count field is a single octet.
-When a TIM element is included in a TIM frame or FILS Discovery frame, the DTIM Count field is reserved.
+When a TIM element is included in a TIM frame, the DTIM Count field is reserved.

 Insert the following at the end of the subclause:

-When included in a TIM frame, an OPS frame or a FILS Discovery frame by an OPS AP the following apply:
+When included in an OPS frame or a FILS Discovery frame by an OPS AP for unscheduled opportunistic power save (see 27.14.3 (Opportunistic power save)), the following apply:

 The DTIM Count field is reserved